Full List of Local Government Areas in Abuja FCT

 Landmarks in Kwali

-Kwali is host to some important government institutions and national monuments such as Ladi Kwali Pottery Centre, National Mathematical Center, Sheda Science & Technology Complex, Nigeria Education Research Development Council, and National Fire Academy.
+Kwali is home to some important government institutions and national monuments such as Ladi Kwali Pottery Centre, National Mathematical Center, Sheda Science & Technology Complex, Nigeria Education Research Development Council, and National Fire Academy.

 The postal code of Kwali is 904105.